edvein-rin/os-setup/README.md

 **Windows** is for games.
 **Manjaro** is for everything else.

 Setup is semi-automatic.
-Comes in 2 editions: home and work.
+There are 2 profiles: home and work.
 Both share the whole installation process, but have different additional apps installed.

 ## Quick Start